level12/flask-webtest/README.rst

 In the current tests' implementation:

 1. Every request being handled in the same thread, hence using the same SQLAlchemy Session;
-2. The Session being opened the first time you call ``db.session``, and it happens when you load the fixtures;
+2. The Session being opened the first time ``db.session`` is called, and it happens when the test loads fixtures;
 3. Flask-SQLAlchemy closes the Session on application teardown.
 It happens only in ``tearDown`` method ― when the last context leaves the application contexts' stack.